All Products

 protocol: HTTPS

-securityPolicyId: tls_cipher_policy_1_1 # Security policy ID.
+securityPolicyId: tls_cipher_policy_1_1 # Security policy ID

-Set the listener request timeout
+Set the request timeout

-The request timeout is the maximum time that Server Load Balancer (SLB) waits for a response from a backend server after it receives a client request.
-If no response is returned within this time, the SLB instance stops waiting and returns an HTTP 504 error to the client.
+Set requestTimeout to control how long Server Load Balancer (SLB) waits for a response from a backend server after it receives a client request.
+If no response is returned within the timeout, the SLB instance stops waiting and returns an HTTP 504 error to the client.

 listeners: